An Association to Protect Synagogues, Jewish Cemeteries, and Cultural Monuments was established in 2003 with the support of the Georgian government.

 handsome building with arching windows and a rounded architectural dome of a silver color.
 The inner ceiling is shaped like a giant pop-over, inlaid with a myriad of small skylights.
 A mural of colorful mountains beneath an impressionistic, purple-streaked horizon decorates the ceiling panel above the Torah Reader’s platform.

 Built in 1886 and designed by an unknown architect, the building has a flat facade with false arches and a protruding portico over the entry.
-The synagogue complex, which includes a mikveh and a yard, have been under reconstruction sponsored by the president of the Euro-Asian Jewish Congress.
+The synagogue complex, which includes a mikveh and a yard, has been under reconstruction sponsored by the president of the Euro-Asian Jewish Congress.